SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 So why revisit this now?

-Basically, Biden promised (actually more like "hoped" and promised to "work real hard") that 70% of the US population would be vaccinated by the 4th of July so we could all have barbecues.
+Basically, Biden promised (actually more like "hoped" and promised to "work real hard") that 70% of the US _adult_ population would be vaccinated by the 4th of July, so we could all have barbecues or something.
 That was ambitious, but with the vaccination rates seen in March or April, it could have been achieved.

 _Could_ have.